Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 Has an antibacterial effect.

-500 mg 1 rub/day
+500 mg 1 time/day.

-Medical therapy for chronic inflammation
+Drug therapy for chronic inflammation

-• local application of antibacterial ointments;
+• local use of antibacterial ointments;

 • taking antibiotics;

-• sitz baths with decoctions of herbs;
+• sitz baths with herbal decoctions;

-• compresses with hypertonic saline;
+• compresses with hypertonic saline solution;

-• taking fortifying drugs.
+• taking general strengthening drugs.

 Treatment of bartholinitis during pregnancy

-• Ceftriaxone - 625 mg / day. inside.
+• Ceftriaxone – 625 mg/day. inside.

-• Azithromycin - 0.5 g 1 rub / day.
+• Azithromycin – 0.5 g 1 time/day.

-• Suprax - 400 mg orally 1 p. / Day.
+• Suprax – 400 mg orally 1 time/day.

 Local therapy will help cure bartholinitis in pregnant women: